12th Armored Division (United States): History

 The 12th Armored Division was activated on 15 September 1942.
 Organization and initial training was at Camp Campbell, Kentucky, and continued at Camp Barkeley in Abilene, Texas.
 The division consisted of approximately 11,000 soldiers, and was composed of tank, field artillery, motorized infantry battalions and other support units.

-In early 1943 the division adopted the nickname "The Hellcats", symbolizing its toughness and readiness for combat.
+The division adopted the nickname "The Hellcats," officially announced on February 1, 1943.
+It was the result of a contest open to all personnel in the division during training symbolizing its toughness and readiness for combat.

-While at Camp Barkeley, the 44th Tank Battalion was sent to the Pacific Theater of Operations on a special mission and later distinguished itself as the first unit to enter Manila.
-The 44th was replaced by the 714th Tank Battalion.
+While at Camp Barkeley, the 44th Tank Battalion was sent to the Pacific Theater of Operations in March 1944 on a special mission and later distinguished itself as the first unit to enter Manila.
+The 44th was replaced by the 714th Tank Battalion, which rejoined the division after having been previously reassigned in a reorganization in November 1943.

-Walt Disney himself designed a logo for the 714th Tank Battalion.
+Walt Disney designed a logo for the 714th Tank Battalion.

 Origin of Combat Units

 The 12th was originally organized as a heavy armored division with two armored regiments, the 43rd and 44th, and one armored infantry regiment, the 56th Armored Infantry Regiment.
-In 1943, it was reorganized from a heavy division to a light division as part of a general streamlining of all armored divisions, except the 2nd Armored Division and the 3rd Armored Division.
+In November 1943, it was reorganized from a heavy division to a light division as part of a general streamlining of all armored divisions, except the 1st, 2nd and 3rd, which were already overseas.

 Tank Battalions

-The original 43rd and 44th Armored Regiments assigned to the 12th AD were re-designated to become the 23rd, 43rd, 44th, 714th and 779th Tank Battalions during the reorganization the division underwent while at the Tennessee Maneuver Area in Watertown, Tennessee, in November 1943.
-The 714th Tank Battalion was sent to Fort Jackson, SC and the 779th Tank Battalion went to Fort Knox, KY as separate tank battalions.
-The 44th Tank Battalion was detached from the 12th AD and sent to the Pacific Theater of Operations, where it distinguished itself as the first tank battalion to enter the city of Manila and liberated American and Allied civilian prisoners interred in the Santo Tomas Internment Camp.
-It was replaced by the 714th Tank Battalion, which rejoined the 12th AD in November 1943.
+The original 43rd and 44th Armored Regiments were reorganized as the 23rd, 43rd, 44th, 714th and 779th Tank Battalions during the reorganization the division underwent while at the Tennessee Maneuver Area in Watertown, Tennessee, in November 1943.
+The 714th Tank Battalion was separated from the division and sent to Fort Jackson, South Carolina, while the 779th Tank Battalion went to Fort Knox, Kentucky.
+The 44th Tank Battalion was detached from the 12th AD in March 1944 and sent to the Pacific Theater of Operations, where it distinguished itself as the first tank battalion to enter the city of Manila and liberated American and Allied civilian prisoners interred in the Santo Tomas Internment Camp.
+It was replaced by the 714th Tank Battalion, which rejoined the 12th AD.
 The 779th Tank Battalion was sent to the Philippines late in the war, but did not see any combat action.